Frequently Asked Questions

 Can using cannabis affect my mental health?

-Question: So how do I take care of myself if I use cannabis?
+So how do I take care of myself if I use cannabis?

-Answer: Tune in to what your body is telling you:
+Tune in to what your body is telling you:

 Do I need to worry about cannabis smoke damaging my lungs?

-Answer: Scientists have been concerned about this question because cannabis and tobacco smoke have some of the same contents shown to have toxic effects on respiratory tissue.
+Cartoon image of lungs with medical staff working on themScientists have been concerned about this question because cannabis and tobacco smoke have some of the same contents shown to have toxic effects on the lungs.

-• Pulmonary infection (inflammation in the lungs) may be caused by cannabis smoking — this connection is uncertain and more research is needed.
+• Pulmonary infection (inflammation in the lungs) may be caused by cannabis smoking.
+This connection is uncertain, and more research is needed.

 • Much more tar from cannabis smoke is deposited in the lungs if someone takes large puffs, inhales it deeply into their lungs, and holds their breath.
 It’s more tar than the typical user gets from smoking a cigarette.